websiteinspiration/bugsplat.rb/entries/2019-03-13-using-que-instead-of-sidekiq.md

 So I guess the lesson here is to always validate your assumptions.
 I assumed that eliminating round trips would make things faster but because of other constraints and validations it's actually slower.

-Still, it's considerably faster than the naive version (which is still no slouch, let's be honest), my marketing system gets all those in-database queue benefits, and I find it aesthetically pleasing.
+Still, it's considerably faster than the simple version (which is still no slouch, let's be honest), my marketing system gets all those in-database queue benefits, and I find it aesthetically pleasing.
 I think I'll keep it.